 Sell yourself.
 Your application should look like it’s the only one you are submitting.
 The admissions committees don’t care if you cranked out 6 applications in 2 weeks—they only see one application, so make sure it’s worth it.

-There are potential risks and rewards regardless of when you apply.
-However, the general rule of thumb is that it’s better to apply early rather than later.
-This holds true because as the deadline approaches, candidates are competing for fewer spaces.
+Many other schools have multiple application rounds, designed so that everyone applying by a certain date will get responses at a scheduled time, generally 4-6 weeks after the deadline.
+While there are potential risks and rewards no matter when you apply, the general rule of thumb is that it’s better to apply earlier than later.
+This holds true because as the final deadline approaches, candidates are competing for fewer spaces.
 Also, by applying early, you are showing a strong interest and commitment to earning your MBA.

-Essays are the best way for admissions officers to determine who you are.
-So don’t hesitate to go beyond your current job experience for essay topics.
+Don’t hesitate to go beyond your current job experience when responding to essay prompts.
 Feel free to discuss other events that help define who you are.
 If you have overcome significant obstacles, say so.
 If you were honored with an award, describe the award and what you did to achieve recognition.

 1. Directly answer the essay question